flyteorg/flytesnacks/examples/flyin_plugin/README.md

 ## Installation

-To use the flyte interactive plugin simply run the following:
+To use the Flyte interactive plugin, run the following command:

 ```{eval-rst}
 .. prompt:: bash